Negash Teklit

-Career
+Playing career

-In the 1980s he played for the Ethiopia national football team.
+In the 1980s he played for the Ethiopia national football team, representing his national team during the 1987 and 1988 editions of the CECAFA Cup.

+He won the 1987 CECAFA Cup with the Ethiopia national team.

+Managerial career

 In April 2002 he coached the Eritrea national football team at the 1st Africa Military Games (CISM) in Nairobi.
 Later, he worked in the staff of representation.

 Since 2009 until December 2012 he was a head coach of the Eritrea national football team.

 Selections U20 directed Eritrea to the end in CECAFA U-20 Championship in 2010, but lost the final of the U-20 National Teams Uganda.